beondska/thyvictoriansociety-PP1/README.md

 # KNOWN ISSUES
 In my first experience using GitHub, I initially misunderstood the process.
 I thought that even minor changes, such as fixing a typo or coding a single line, required committing and pushing to see the effects on my local copy of the website.
 So I thought I was doing something wrong, and I deleted the entire project and started over.
 This is my first ever website project and I struggled with terms of coding and the design aspects mirroring from HTML to CSS files.
-I have learned a lot from this, however there are still present issues on the website and I do hope to have the time and focus on solving.
+I have learned a lot from this, however there are still present issues on the website and I do hope to have the knowledge and focus on solving.

 # DEPLOYMENTS